omaar414/cashier-mvc-dotnetcore/README.md

-Cashier MVC - .NET Core
+Cashier MVC - ASP.NET Core MVC

 A simple cashier system built using ASP.NET Core MVC with Entity Framework Core and PostgreSQL.
 This project simulates a basic transaction system where users can add items to a cart, store inventory, process purchases, and track transactions.